 Postdoctoral and teaching fellows who wish to review and reflect on their own teaching may receive a one-on-one, confidential consultation from a member of the YTC staff.
 Consultations begin with a discussion in which the fellow describes course goals, plans for the semester, and any issues or teaching practices that are of primary concern.
 The consultant then observes or videotapes the class.
 The fellow and consultant then meet again to discuss the observation and generate strategies for more effective teaching.
 Lastly, the fellow receives a report from the consultant on the observation.

-Contact Erica De Bruin to set up an instructional consultation.
+Contact Sara Ronis to set up an instructional consultation.

 Reflective observation of others’ teaching and being observed while teaching have many benefits.
 This practice can expand the repertoire of the observer and provide him or her with practice in taking a critical perspective on teaching and in articulating observations of teaching practices and their effects on student learning.
 This process helps teachers understand themselves as teachers and make productive changes to the way they present material, lead discussion, and interact with students.